septentrio-gnss/MosaicTimecard/README.md

 ### mosaic-T Resilience
 The mosaic-T features AIM+ Advanced Interference Monitoring and Mitigation, offering built-in protection against intentional and unintentional jamming and spoofing using a sophisticated system of sampling and mitigation mechanisms.
 The stationary nature of critical infrastructure makes it vulnerable to jamming or even to spoofing attacks.
 Jamming occurs when GPS signals are overpowered by illegal devices called “jammers”, which could for example be used in passing by vehicles to avoid road tolling.
 Spoofing is a malicious form of jamming where an attacker sends fake signals into the receivers.
 AIM+ offers protection against both jamming and spoofing for robust and resilient timing in any environment.

+You can find more information on Septentrio's resilience values here <a href="https://www.septentrio.com/en/learn-more/advanced-positioning-technology/aim-resilient-and-secure-gnss/gps-receivers">Septentrio Resilience</a>

+### AtomiChron service
+The mosaic-T is one of the most resilients modules by itself however in addition it also supports <a href="https://web.septentrio.com/Fg-Atomichron">Fugro AtomiChron™ service</a> - a global, real-time, precise clock synchronization and authentication service for the most critical applications that require resilient, accurate and reliable time and frequency.

+Numerous sectors and critical infrastructure rely on resilient and highly accurate time synchronisation, including data centers, finance, energy, and telecommunications.
+This innovative technology eliminates time drift caused by clocks counting time at slightly different rates and provides extreme stability that surpasses current precision frequency standards.

+With up to sub-nanosecond accuracy, Fugro AtomiChron™ includes Navigation Message Authentication (NMA), ensuring reception of genuine GNSS signals and time synchronisation improvements.
+Integrated anti-spoofing detection further prevents interference with GNSS timing signals providing accuracy, authentication, validity and security for end-users.

+You can find more information about ATomiChron service here <a href="https://web.septentrio.com/Fg-Atomichron">https://web.septentrio.com/Fg-Atomichron</a>

 #### Other mosaic versions
 Any <a href="https://web.septentrio.com/GH-SSN-modules c">other mosaic pin compatible products</a> could also be used on this design, however you would need to take into consideration the functions or pins which would need to exposed and then modify the design for your own project.
 Surely feel free to spin of the project and refer to this one should you make other open source designs based on this open source project.